-This is a Diploma level course.
-It’s designed to further extend the experienced art/commercial photographer with their vision and relationship with their medium.
+This Diploma level course is designed to further extend the experienced art/commercial photographer with their vision and relationship with their medium.

 This course is ideal for those wishing to become photographic assistants or to establish their own indoor studio.
 This subject has been planned specifically as an extension from the Introduction to the Studio; it is therefore expected that students will already be comfortable with lighting control and studio equipment use.
 This is a very practical subject, and upon successful completion of this course you can expect to have a much deeper understanding of working with portable and permanent studio setups, equipment, simple construction, maintenance, design and handling.